 Laminate the dough:

-NB: I have used the photos of a non-sourdough croissant dough for these stages as the method is exactly the same:
+NB: I have used the photos of my non-sourdough croissant dough for these stages as the method is exactly the same:

 (3) Shape or bash the butter into a square about 20cm by 20cm and chill until needed.
-You need the butter to be cool but slightly soft and malleable rather than too firm or brittle, so remove it from the fridge about 30 minutes or so, before you want to laminate the dough.
+You need the butter to be as similar a texture as the dough: cool but slightly soft and malleable rather than too firm or brittle, so remove it from the fridge about 30 minutes or so.

 (4) Roll out the chilled dough to a rectangle that is just over 40cm by 20cm, with the shortest edge facing you.